SiliconLabsSoftware/docs-matter/sld406-matter-light-switch-example/01-wifi-light-switch-example.md

       - **1**: The application endpoint in the switch that holds the binding table.
 This is always 1.

-   **For Example**:- `./chip-tool binding write binding '[{"fabricIndex": 1, "node": 1, "endpoint": 1, "cluster":6}]' 2 1`
+   **For Example**:- `./chip-tool binding write binding '[{"fabricIndex": 1, "node": 1, "endpoint": 1, "cluster":6}]' 2222 1`

 3. With the binding complete, a button press (BTN1) on Matter light_switch device should now toggle the light status of Matter light device.

-## Example of Light and Switch Binding

-1. Flash the Light application to one setup and commission the device using below command
-2.